shishupal082/project/reactjs/reactapp/src/attendance/readme.txt

 For display entry page
 --------------------------------------------------------------------
-Config.summary, Config.entry, Config.update result pattern table should contains: userId
-attendance table should contains: userId, type, date
+resultPattern of summary, entry and update page should contains: userId attendance table should contains: userId, date

 v1.0.0 (2021-04-16)